DiskMethod/CS2VoiceData/cmd/cs2voice-extract/README.md

   - `libopus` (for Opus voice decoding)
 - Go dependencies are listed in the root `go.mod`.

+> **Note:**
+> This tool requires cgo.
+Make sure `CGO_ENABLED=1` is set in your environment when building or running.
+> If you use VS Code (with the Go extension), set `"go.toolsEnvVars": { "CGO_ENABLED": "1" }` in your workspace or user settings to avoid IDE errors and ensure proper code navigation.

 **Install Opus dependencies:**

 - **Ubuntu/Debian:**